What is a “preferred” credit card?

 While preferred credit cards and premium credit cards may sound similar, they are two very different products.
 Understanding the difference between preferred and premium credit cards can help you choose your next card wisely.

-Premium credit cards, on the other hand, are designed for people with excellent credit who are ready to pay high annual fees in exchange for elite benefits and perks.
-Many premium credit cards are top travel credit cards — and in addition to the points and miles offered with every purchase, cardholders may receive complimentary airport lounge access, annual airline credits, travel protections and more.
+Premium credit cards are designed for people with excellent credit who are ready to pay high annual fees in exchange for elite benefits and perks.
+Many premium credit cards are also some of the top travel credit cards.
+In addition to the points and miles offered with every purchase, cardholders may receive complimentary airport lounge access, annual airline credits, travel protections and more.

 The Chase Sapphire Preferred card, for example, charges a $95 annual fee.
 The Chase Sapphire Reserve®, one of the top premium travel cards on the market, charges a $550 annual fee — and offers a lot more in rewards, benefits and perks.
-Which Chase Sapphire card is best for you?
-It all depends on what you’re hoping to get out of your travel credit card — and how much you’re willing to pay.
+Both cards have several unique perks, but if you find yourself choosing between them, be sure to consider your spending habits first and foremost.
+It all depends on what you’re hoping to get out of your travel credit card and how much you’re willing to pay.

 If you’re looking for a preferred credit card, we’ve got four top picks for you to consider.
 Whether you’re hoping for a travel credit card, a balance transfer credit card, an everyday spending credit card or a business credit card, you have options.
 Here’s how each of these stacks up to the competition.